An Introduction to the Art of Computer Programming Using Python in the Age of Generative AI

 Return Values

-The return statement is used to exit a function and return a value.
+The return statement is used to exit a function and provide a value back to the caller.

 def add(a, b):